KanijiroSakado/WavFileReader/README.md

 * Loaded data will be automatically converted and rescaled from signed 16bit to unsigned 8bit by `WavFileReader.Read()` function ONLY WHEN the WAV format is 16bit and the prepared buffer is 8bit.
 * `WavFileReader.Read()` function automatically adds and halves left and right channels if the format is Stereo.
 You can use `WavFileReader.ReadLR()` function if you want to load channels separately.
 * `WavFileReader.Read()` function returns (the total number of samples successfully read)/(NumChannels).
 Use it to check EOF.
-* You can access to some WAV format information via instance variable.
+* You can access to some WAV format information via instance variables.
 * `WavFileReader()` constructor throws WFRException object defined in `wav_file_reader.h` when some exception occured.
 * `WavFileReader.Seek()` function returns the same value as `fseek()` function in `stdio.h` or `cstdio`.